utec-cs2901-2019-2/easy-exam-grupo-uno/User-Guide/USER_GUIDE.md

     * Random exercises will be shown, with no pdf-download option.
 * **Use case**:
     1. Student selects subject.
-    2. Student selects difficulty level.
-    3. System generates a challenge(UC01).
+    2. System generates a challenge(UC01).
     3. System shows exercises.
-    5. Student views the exercises.
+    4. Student views the exercises.
-    6. Use case ends.
+    5. Use case ends.

 ## 3. _Generate Exams_
 * **Software System**: EasyExam (EE)